huwenboshi/huwenboshi.github.io/_posts/2021-02-21-crosspopfunct.markdown

 This limited cross-population transferrability is often attributed to differences in frequencies and correlation patterns of genetic variants in different populations.
-But we are curious if the limited transferrability can be also driven by specific differences in the underlying genetic effects in important part of the human genome (e.g. around genes).
-Investigating if this is indeed the case can provide additional understanding of the sources of limited cross-population transferrability, and may guide genetic researchers on how to perform future genetic studies.
+But we are curious if the limited transferrability can be also driven by differences in the underlying genetic effects in some parts of the human genome (e.g. gene regions, regions that regulate gene expression, etc.).
+Investigating if this is indeed the case can provide additional understanding of the sources of limited cross-population transferrability, and may guide genetic researchers on searching for optimal strategies to perform future genetic studies.

 ### What did we find?